 The Chevrolet 348 cubic inch V8 engine that arrived in 1958 was an anomaly.
 One would expect that a larger block version of the legendary small-block Chevy that had first appeared five years earlier would largely resemble that highly successful design, especially in its well-breathing cylinder heads.
 But no; the first big block Chevy arrived with a rather radically different design altogether: a 16° angle on the top of the cylinder block, and perfectly flat heads; a “combustion chamber in cylinder” design.
 That only lasted until 1965, but the big block went on to be built for just over fifty years.

 The idea behind the novel head was to maximize brake mean effective pressure (BMEP) at relatively low engine speeds, resulting in a very fat torque curve.
-And it was essentially copied by Ford for the MEL engine.
+And it was essentially the same basic idea as used by Ford for the MEL engine, which also appeared in 1958.
 Both of these designs were indeed known more for their torque than their top end, although with the later hi-performance big-valve/port heads, the 409 acquitted itself on the drag strip and at NASCAR very well indeed.
 Unlike the MEL, the Chevy valves were staggered, which allowed much more favorable porting than the tortured MEL head.
 Maybe port was not a preferred drink in the Ford family.

 Clearly, the “W” engine was designed for duty in Chevy’s bigger trucks as well as its rapidly-growing cars.
 The 327 inch version of the small-block was still several years away, so the 348 was the alternative to the high-winding hi-po versions of the 283.